DarkThemeHub/GoogleCentered/README.md

 DarkThemeHub's goal is to create an active dark theme community that maintain quality dark themes for websites frequently used by developers.

-Join the discord and message Snazzie.
+Join our discord and message Snazzie to sign up.

 Requirements: